"I FEEL BOKEN

-Sometimes we can do the exact same thing, go places, and do things we should not be doing.
+Sometimes we can do the same thing, go places, and do things we should not be doing.
 Pushing the envelope with God, being stubborn, wanting our own way.

 We are like that child on the bike we might want to start riding before we start crawling or walking.
 I can relate to the little girl riding the bike before she is ready.
 Can You?

 Our God knows all about you, and He is there to protect and teach you each step of the way, as you read, his Word (the Bible) and talk to God in prayer.
 The Bible has God’s perfect plan for you.
 As you look at a map for traveling from A to Z in a car, so God’s Bible is our map for traveling from steps A to step Z in our walk with Him.
 Unfortunately, we sometimes forget or do not make the time, or we are just too lazy to look at our map, the Bible.
 Recommend that consistent time each day to study the map that God has designed for you.

-I remember back when I got my first bike, it was a very large old bike at least 3 times bigger than it should have been.
+I remember back when I got my first bike; it was a very large old bike at least three times bigger than it should have been.
 If you can imagine for a second, we had no fancy bikes back then, just two pedals and the only speed was how fast you peddled.
 I could not reach the pedals and sit on the seat at the same time as my little legs could hardly reach the pedals.
 Dad took me in the back alley behind our house, and tried, and tried to teach me to ride.
 He would push the bike, and I would fall.
-He actually got frustrated after some time and I felt I had disappointed Him.
-Eventually, he got fed up and finally asked and paid an older neighborhood boy to take over with pushing me on this gigantic bike.
+He got frustrated after some time and I felt I had disappointed Him.
+Eventually, he got fed up and finally asked and paid an older neighborhood boy to take over pushing me on this gigantic bike.
 Yes, I did learn how to ride eventually, but with many bruises and a deflated ego as every kid wants to please his Dad.